 How can I ship my figures safely to you?

-Please mail us your minis by registered post.
-It is quite safe (in five years of business, we have never had a package not reach us) and we have found it to average out to being the cheapest option for shipping.
+Please mail us your minis by airmail registered post (NOT sea mail).
+It is quite safe (since 2005, we have never had a registered airmail package not reach us) and we have found it to average out to being the cheapest option for shipping.

 Please DO NOT use DHL, FedEx, or UPS, as customs will detain any and all packages by them and the clearing charges are much, much higher as these services have their own clearing agents who honestly don't care how much it costs you.

 41 Pirivena Road

 Mount Lavinia, 10370

 Please ask about our US shipping hub as well, which may be cheaper to mail through.

 How should I pack my miniatures?

 The key to safe shipping is minimizing space, and immobilizing.
 A larger box, paradoxically, is less safe for your minis than a smaller box.
 Because of this I strongly recommend removing any minis from their original packaging - these just take up space, forcing you to use a larger box.